NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/7.2.1-2.png ':size=WIDTHxHEIGHT')

 After landing, orbit the cans inside the red circle and scan them quickly.
 On the left and the right side of the circle, there are two cans.
 There are NPC ships protecting them and would fire on you if you hack them (DPS about the same as the Gas Sites in LS.)
 Watch out the Local because the NPC reinforcements may appear (4 tackle frigs and 4 battlecruisers).
 Astero could destroy the frigs with drones but needs to warp out of the site and come back, then only four battlecruisers would fire on you.
 The gate to the 3rd pocket could be ignored.
-Instead of it, going to the 3rd pocket with the gate in the 1st pocket is suggested.
+Instead of it, going to the 3rd pocket with the gate in the 1st pocket is suggested. <br>
 If the site is in an area of Blue Pill or Exile or Mindflood, exploring the 3rd pocket is meaningful.
 In other areas, exploring the 1st and 2nd pockets is enough.

 **3rd pocket**

 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/7.2.1-3.png ':size=WIDTHxHEIGHT')

-After landing there are many NPC ships near you.
+After landing, there are many NPC ships near you.
 Cycle your MWD and align to the opposite immediately.
 The frigs in this pocket also have tackle modules.
 Draw most NPC ships >30km away from the landing point, then warp out of the site and come back.
 Cycle the MWD and approach the cans.
 Scan them first and hack them.
 If the site is in an area of Blue Pill or Exile or Mindflood, going to the 4th pocket is suggested (Strong booster BPC mostly appear in loot.), but activating the gate to the 4th pocket needs you to destroy all NPC ships in 3rd pocket first.
 The amount of NPC ships in the 4th pocket is similar to 3rd pocket.
 There are also frigs with tackle modules.

 PS: The cosmic signature disappears after I have had hacked the cans for one hour.
 The destroyed NPC ships will not be refreshed before DT, so it could be farmed.